August 20, 2019SAFETY AND INSPECTIONS

 The quality assurance program with all its procedures and policies should be implemented formally after communicating it and training your employees.
 Once everyone knows everything about the quality assurance program and how it affects them, implement it.

 Implementing a digital quality assurance program is easier as you can send reminders and notifications to your employees digitally.
-The QA program you’re using will send reminders to your employees
+The QA program you’re using will send reminders to your employees automatically.

 Sending multiple reminders prior to the implementation of the new or revised QA program will ensure that everyone is all set and prepared to follow the new procedures.

 Once the program is implemented, carefully monitor if employees are following the new procedures.
-The managers need to monitor their subordinates, help them, and ensure they’re doing what they’re
+The managers need to monitor their subordinates, help them, and ensure they’re doing what they’re supposed to do.

 Your employees might have issues following the QA program right away, you should be prepared to give them time.
 Constant communication is key here.
 Keep reminding them through your software about the quality assurance program.